 According to Forbes, Musk has made an estimated profit of $19.2 million on the sale of his six homes over the past year (factoring in how much he paid for them, and the improvements he made before listing the houses for sale).

-Musk announces the $5.5 million price cut on his final home near San Francisco
+After a $5.5 million price cut, Musk sells his last home near San Francisco

-Currently worth an estimated $227 billion, Musk is sure to make a handsome profit on his seventh and final California home.
+Currently worth an estimated $227 billion, Musk also made a handsome profit on the sale of his seventh and final California home.

 “Decided to sell my last remaining house.
 Just needs to go to a large family who will live there.
 It’s a special place.”Must tweeted in June